-- 1.2.4 be alert to signs of abuse both in the school and from outside and to protect each pupil from any form of abuse, whether from an adult or another pupil; - 1.2.5 deal appropriately with every suspicion or complaint of abuse and to support children who have been abused in accordance with his / her agreed child protection plan; - 1.2.6 design and operate procedures which, so far as possible, ensure that teachers and others who are innocent are not prejudiced by false allegations; - 1.2.7 be alert to the needs of pupils with SEND or certain health conditions, who can face additional safeguarding challenges.
-These pupils may not outwardly show signs of abuse and/or may have difficulties in communication about abuse or neglect, or bullying.
-These can include: - i. assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the pupil's condition without further exploration; - ii. the potential for pupils with SEND or certain health conditions being disproportionally impacted by behaviours such as peer group isolation or bullying (including prejudice-based bullying), without outwardly showing any signs; and - iii. communication barriers and difficulties in managing or reporting these challenges. - 1.2.8 Make all staff aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and /or they may not recognise their experiences as harmful.
+- 1.2.8 Make all staff aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and /or they may not recognise their experiences as harmful.
 For example, children may feel embarrassed, humiliated or threatened.
 This could be due to their vulnerability, disability and/or sexual orientation/or language barriers.
 This should not prevent staff from having a professional curiosity and speaking to the Safeguarding Team if they have concerns about a child.
-It is also important that staff determine how best to build trusted relationships with children which facilitate communication; - 1.2.9 Make all staff aware that It is essential that all victims are reassured that they are being taken seriously, regardless of how long it has taken them to come forward, and that they will be supported and kept safe.
+It is also important that staff determine how best to build trusted relationships with children which facilitate communication; - 1.2.9 Make all staff aware that it is essential that all victims are reassured that they are being taken seriously, regardless of how long it has taken them to come forward, and that they will be supported and kept safe.
 Abuse that occurs online or outside of the school should not be downplayed and should be treated equally seriously.
 A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
 Nor should a victim ever be made to feel ashamed for making a report.
-It is important to explain that the law is in place to protect children and young people rather than criminalise them, and this should be explained in such a way that avoids alarming or distressing them; - 1.2.10 operate robust and sensible health and safety procedures and operate clear and supportive policies on drugs, alcohol and substance misuse; - 1.2.11 assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology, based on an understanding of the potential risk in the local area; - 1.2.12 identify children who may be vulnerable to radicalisation, and know what to do when they are identified;

-1.2.13 teach pupils about safeguarding (including Online Safety), for example through the use of online resources, through the curriculum and PDE, together with guidance on adjusting behaviour to reduce risks including the safe use of electronic devices and the internet, building resilience to protect themselves and their peers, and information about who they should turn to for help.
+It is important to explain that the law is in place to protect children and young people rather than criminalise them, and this should be explained in such a way that avoids alarming or distressing them; - 1.2.10 operate robust and sensible health and safety procedures and operate clear and supportive policies on drugs, alcohol and substance misuse; - 1.2.11 assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology, based on an understanding of the potential risk in the local area: - 1.2.12 identify children who may be vulnerable to radicalisation, and know what to do when they are identified; - 1.2.13 teach pupils about safeguarding (including Online Safety), for example through the use of online resources, through the curriculum and PDE, together with guidance on adjusting behaviour to reduce risks including the safe use of electronic devices and the internet, building resilience to protect themselves and their peers, and information about who they should turn to for help.